Avoid over- and under-licensing with OpenLM

 OpenLM for ESRI ELA

-The ESRI Enterprise License Agreement (ELA) program gives companies the opportunity to expand their use of GIS technology.
-The benefit for the companies is that they are provided with the necessary software to improve their services and use their resources more efficiently.
+The ESRI Enterprise License Agreement (ELA) programme opens up the possibility for companies to expand their use of GIS technology.
+The advantage for companies is that they are provided with the necessary software to improve their services and use their resources more efficiently.

 The final cost is determined by the type of organization and a number of other factors such as the number of licenses used, but is typically less than the cost of using dedicated licenses.

-Usually such ESRI ELA contracts are concluded for a period of three years and are offered in various forms to meet the requirements of different companies.
+Typically, such ESRI ELA contracts are concluded for a period of three years and are offered in various forms to meet the requirements of a wide range of companies.

 At the end of the contract period, the customer can choose whether to extend the contract or switch to a standard license agreement.